-So you are thinking about buying your first Hot Tub, eh?
-(Yes, I'm Canadian.
-LOL.)
+So you are thinking about buying your first hot tub, eh?
+(Yes, I'm Canadian.)
 Reading this entire article is your first right move.
 As they say, knowledge is power.

 Well, you are going to love your hot tub.
-And, speaking from experience, based on years of performing installations and repairs in some of the coldest winters on the planet and with just about every make and model on the market, there are a few things you should look at first before you make that big purchase decision.
+Speaking from experience, based on years of performing installations and repairs in some of the coldest winters on the planet and with just about every make and model on the market, there are a few things you should look at first before you make that big-purchase decision.

 How Much Money Will You Spend?

 First, take a serious look at your finances.
 What is your budget?
 Decide what you can spend before you start looking and to try to stay within that limit while you shop around.

 Don't be hustled by the sales reps.They are working on commission and make their money by jamming you with a ton of extras you won't need; but, with knowledge, you can go into any hot tub retail outlet with confidence, knowing exactly what you are looking for, asking the right questions, and staying within your price range.

 Don't be afraid to negotiate.
 There are huge mark-ups on hot tubs, especially when you start adding extra features, so there's always a little room to negotiate when it comes to your final purchase price.
 Remember, you don't need them.
 There are many players in this game that want your money, so if they don't want to negotiate, then go play with someone else.
 Don't get greedy here and expect an unreasonable deal, but it never hurts to ask.